 This is Europe’s largest fully integrated venue which means it can be a hotel (Upper house) and exhibition and congress center.
 It also houses a restaurant, bar, pool, and spa.
 These towers are popular landmarks in the area since it among the most up-to-date structures in Gothenburg.
 Two of the must-do things here are to try the famous Shrimp Sandwich in its restaurant, Heaven 23, and the Upper House Spa.
-From the tower, you will get a painting like a view that is unbelievably breathtaking.
+From the tower, you will get a painting-like view that is unbelievably breathtaking.
 I took this snap from a moving elevator.
 It looks too pretty – you won’t even believe it’s real!

 4. Fish Church (Feskekôrka)

-From the words fish church, it simply means a place that looks like a church but in fact, it’s a fish market.
+The word fish church simply means a place that looks like a church but in fact, it’s a fish market.
 It is a beautiful local architecture by the river bank.
 There are tables and chairs outside where you can eat and chill.
 It was sunny when I was there and Swedes celebrate the presence of the sun.
-They really go out, sit in the grass, and enjoy the heat of the sun.
-At first, I was really amused about it.
+They go out, sit in the grass, and enjoy the heat of the sun.
+At first, I was amused by it.
 Some would go sunbathing.
-I mean they literally wear swimwear even if there was no pool or beach.
+I mean they wear swimwear even if there was no pool or beach.
 It’s a sight you will mostly see as long as there is the sun.

 This is one of my favorite spots simply because all the good cafes are here.
 In Sweden, Fika is a big thing!
 It’s the most important meal of the day.
 Fika means “to have coffee” paired with pastries or sandwiches.
 As someone who cannot live a day without coffee, this was heaven for me.
 Every dessert place there seems to call my name!
 I went to En Deli Haga which is said to be one of the best cafes that serves organic food.
 There are also many designer boutiques, vintage, and themed shops, and just a lovely place to walk around.